-As the cost-of-living crisis in the UK shows little sign of letting up, more

-    people are searching for a cheaper mattress.
-It’s difficult to use the word

-    “cheap” to describe the Simba Hybrid Essential, as it still comes in around

-    £600 before discounts.
-But it’s one of the cheapest hybrid mattresses from

-    Simba ever available in the UK, and I’m going to find out in this review if

-    it’s worth buying, or alternatively if choosing a more expensive model might

-    be better for you.
+As the cost-of-living crisis in the UK shows little sign of letting up, more people are searching for a cheaper mattress.
+It’s difficult to use the word “cheap” to describe the Simba Hybrid Essential, as it still comes in around £600 before discounts.
+But it’s one of the budget hybrid mattresses from Simba and I’m going to find out in this review if it’s worth buying, or alternatively if choosing a different mattress might be better for you.

 Overview: Simba Hybrid Essential mattress

 - Comfortable and supportive, not too bouncy.

 - Made with high-quality materials, including Simbatex foam and titanium Aerocoil springs.

 - Cheaper than other Simba mattresses, and great value at this price range.

 - Breathable and hypoallergenic cover